-(c) At least fifty percent (50%) of the Adaptive Physical Education coursework must have been completed within five years prior to the date of application for the specialization unless the applicant has ever held the Adaptive Physical Education endorsement on an Oregon Teaching License; and (d) Submit a complete and correct application to obtain the specialization in the form and manner required by the Commission, including payment of all required fees as provided in OAR 584-200-0050.
+(c) At least fifty percent (50%) of the Adaptive Physical Education coursework must have been completed within five years prior to the date of application for the specialization unless the applicant has ever held the Adaptive Physical Education endorsement on an Oregon Teaching License; and additional cost to the licensure renewal process.

+(d) Submit a complete and correct application to obtain the specialization in the form and manner required by the Commission, including payment of all required fees as provided in OAR 584-200-0050.

-NOTE: Adding the specialization at the time of renewal will not require
+Note: Adding the specialization at the time of renewal will not require an